Sarah Wright, Board Chair

 I am currently President and CEO of Toye Corporation, a manufacturer of security systems in Los Angeles.
 I have spent over 30 years in sales, marketing and engineering in various corporations throughout the U.S. I was an officer in the U.S. Army for two years.

 I have worked in many corporate boards including my condominium association for seven years as treasurer and president.
 During my tenure we experienced the Northridge earthquake which involved $3,000,000 dollars of repairs, and three SBA loans.
-I have also been the president of our local gay, lesbian and transgender square dancing club in Los Angeles for the last four years.
+I am currently on the board of four non-profit organizations.
+I have been the president of our local gay, lesbian and transgender square dancing club in Los Angeles for the last eight years.
 I came out as gay at the age of 35.
 In 1982 it was not easy to be out as a gay person.
-There is a great psychological toll in being in the closet and constantly denying one’s true nature.
 Since marriage was not an option, I was very aware of the discrimination of being single and being denied the over 1000 rights and privileges conveyed by marriage.
-For many years, I focused mainly on my career and avoided relationships.
-However, I was fortunate in some ways in coming out so late, since I missed the first wave of the AIDS crisis.
+I have remained single for my entire life.

 The LGBT community has made wonderful progress in the last decade.
 I would very much like to see the same progress for unmarried people.
 I feel that UE is in an excellent position to participate in that progress.
 We have a long way to go, and I hope that I can be part of that journey.